minprog/uva-prog-ai/20 Problem sets/20 Simple Java/30 Console Programs.md

 the **Hailstone sequence**, although it goes by many other names as well.

-Write a `ConsoleProgram` that reads in a number from the user and then displays the Hailstone sequence for that number, just as in Hofstadter’s book, followed by a line showing the number of steps taken to reach 1.
+Write a `ConsoleProgram` that reads in a number from the user and then displays the Hailstone sequence for that number, just as in Hofstadter's book, followed by a line showing the number of steps taken to reach 1.
 For example, your program should be able to produce a sample run that looks like this: